Srikumarsahoo/Student-Performance-Ranking-System-SQL/README.md

 🎯 Objective

-The objective of this project is to:
+-The objective of this project is to:

-Design a normalized academic database
+-Design a normalized academic database

-Analyze student performance across subjects and departments
+-Analyze student performance across subjects and departments

-Compare individual performance with group averages
+-Compare individual performance with group averages

-Rank students fairly using window functions
+-Rank students fairly using window functions

-This project is designed at a beginner–intermediate SQL level.
+-This project is designed at a beginner–intermediate SQL level.

 🧰 Tools & Technologies Used